BusyCityGuy/finite-state-machine-luau/CONTRIBUTING.md

 rojo build test.project.json --watch -o StateMachine-Test.rbxl
 ```

-If you're running tests in studio yourself instead of using the CLI, you can do an initial project build with either of the following:
+If you're running tests in studio yourself (not recommended) instead of using the CLI, you can do an initial project build with either of the following:

 | Method        | Instructions                                                                                                                                           |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |